rehierl/node-tree-outliner/1-2-node-trees/1-0-node-trees.md

 * a tree should not be allowed to be empty - affects definitions
 * a forest (may be empty) is a disjoint union of trees
 * tree-order := descendants are subsequent to ancestors
-* ordered tree := each node has an ordered set of child nodes
+* ordered tree, child-order := each node has an ordered set of child nodes

 <!-- ======================================================================= -->
 ## wikipedia, tree structure